shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 # Conclusion

 Congratulations!
 After completing this tutorial, you should now know how to create a smart contract in Solidity, interact with smart contracts using Web3, deploy contracts to the Polygon testnet and build a front-end with Vue/Tailwind.
-You are now a full stack dApp developer.
+You are now on your way to becoming a full stack dApp developer.

 # About the author